danielabar/meblog/src/markdown/active_storage_form_errors.md

 end
 ```

 Now we introduce a new partial `app/views/shared/_file_field.html.erb` to handle the display of any attachment, including displaying the file name from the previous selection if necessary.
 It uses [strict locals](https://api.rubyonrails.org/classes/ActionView/Template.html#method-i-strict_locals-21) to ensure it's provided with a form builder, a model instance, and an attachment attribute.
-It still makes use of the Stimulus controller via the data-dash attribute `data-controller="file-upload"`:
+It still makes use of the Stimulus controller via the data-dash attributes:

 ```erb
 <%# locals: (form:, object:, attribute:) %>